DevJoshR/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Our project is a budget planner that allows users track their expenses by category and time.Users will be able to register,login,enter their expenses and update or remove expenses.
-They will be able to review all of the expenses,by time,by category and in a pictuorial represenation too.
+Our project is a budget planner that allows users track their expenses by category.
+Users will be able to review all of their expenses by category expenses in a pie chart.
 ### Features
-User Registration - Users will be able to create a new profile for themselves, allowing them to track their own expenses, based on their own categories.
+1.User Registration – Users will be able to register with a username and password.
+Users can set up their profile with fields like name, age, email, phone number, job, and income.
-User Login - Users will be able to login after creating a profile.
+2.User Login - Users will be able to login after creating a profile.
+ 3.Add/Update Expenses
-Add Expenses -Users will be able to add expenses in the provided respective categories(Add expense to the category that is not null)
-Crud operations - 1.Update the expense via adding category(for any increase or decrease in expenses)
+-Users will be able to add expenses in the provided respective categories -Update the expense for any increase or decrease in expenses.
+ -Delete the expense.
+ 4.View Financial Chart
-                  2.Delete the expense(for example the credit card been paid off) View Financial Chart-Clients will be able to see all the entered category information in a pie chart.(Make the pie chart interactive)
+-Clients will be able to see all the entered category information in a interactive pie chart.
-View Expense History - Users will be able to see a full history of expenses based on category and time.
+-View Expense History - Users will be able to see a full history of expenses based on category and time.
-Financial recommendations - Clients will be provided by the text based feedback.(Tax based feedback can also be given)
+ 5.Financial recommendations – User will be given feedback on their financial status.
  ### Technologies
  1.HTML
  2.Java
  3.MYSQL
  4.CSS
  5.BOOTSTRAP
  6.THYMELEAF
  7.Spring Boot
 ### What I'll Have to Learn
    My biggest obstacle on creating this app will be figuring out the dynamics involved with getting all of the information on a pie-graph visual.
 Doing so will require some research.